 The Search service does not perform Delta Node Recovery.

-If or when the failed node is repaired and ready, it can be added back to the cluster via Delta Node Recovery, Full Recovery, or an entirely new node could be added.
+If or when a failed Data Service node is repaired and ready, it can be added back to the cluster via Delta Node Recovery or Full Recovery; or, an entirely new node could be added.

 If Delta Node Recovery is an option, the Cluster Manager recognizes this node as a previous member of the cluster.
 If using the Couchbase Web Console, it will prompt the administrator to perform the Delta Node Recovery.
 In CLI, it will either do it or fail and inform that you have to perform a full recovery.

 When a node is added back to the cluster using Delta Node Recovery, the replica vBuckets on the failed-over node are considered trusted but behind on data.
 The Cluster Manager will coordinate the vBuckets to become resynchronized, which catches up the vBuckets on the node from where they left off to be current.
 When the Cluster Manager has finished the synchronization, the vBucket is promoted back to active status, and the cluster map is updated since this is a topology change.